Apprenticeships in New Zealand - The Definitive Guide

 Must-Know Facts about Apprenticeships in New Zealand

-1. As of 2023, the vocational education industry is undergoing substantial change.
+1. The vocational education industry is undergoing substantial change.

 2. Apprenticeships are a great way to test whether the trade sector is right for you.